thekannen/MysticNote/README.md

 ---

 ## Features
+## Disclaimer
+This application was created with extensive guidance from OpenAI's ChatGPT to help streamline the development process and refine functionality.
+Any issues or questions related to the code should be directed to the repository owner, as ChatGPT was used as a tool in the creation process and is not responsible for ongoing maintenance or support.

+---

+## Features

 - **Real-Time Voice Recording**: Joins a Discord voice channel and records multiple users.
 - **Automatic Transcription**: Uses OpenAI Whisper API to transcribe audio in real-time.